Meenakshi-Asokan/Asokan_et_al_2021_CurrentBiology/README.md

-Codes to analyse dataset from the study by Asokan et al., "Inverted central auditory hierarchies for encoding local intervals and global temporal patterns".
+Codes to analyse the data from the study by Asokan et al., "Inverted central auditory hierarchies for encoding local intervals and global temporal patterns".